-Analysis-by-Parts is a technique by which you can analyzed the impact of an Industry's production/spending in separate components using multiple Events instead of using a single Industry Event.
+Analysis-by-Parts is a technique by which you can analyze the impact of an Industry's production/spending in separate components using multiple Events instead of using a single Industry Event.
 The purpose of this article is to explain how to analyze the Intermediate Input portion of an Analysis-by-Parts (ABP) using the Bill of Goods approach.
 Alternatively, the Intermediate Input portion of an ABP could be analyzed using an Industry Spending Pattern.

 To perform an Analysis-by-Parts using a bill of goods approach, you will want to know Direct Labor Income and the budget details.
 Many times, you may be given the budget by the client that outlines their total spending along different businesses or products.
 This information can be directly translated into Events in IMPLAN.